 The above-average campsite is 2km out of Agia Galini, next to a good beach.
 It has the beautiful name "No Problem Camping".
 There are many rooms and hotels with average prices in Agia Galini.
 I recommend Candia Rooms which has basic room with economical prices.

 Bus Agia Galini: In summer there are around five buses a day to both Iraklio and Rethymno.
 The Rethymno bus passes through the country town of Spili, the buses to Iraklio through Timbaki and Mires.
 You can also go by bus to Matala via the nice village Pitsidia, sometimes you have to change at the bus-station in Mires.
 Bus timetables change often in Greece and Crete.
-This information is from May 2017.
+This information is from beginning 2023.

 Map Agia Galini Crete